Latest Updates

 Email from Richard Olson 5/5/07

-As you probably know, Al Brown was one of Loof's best friends and worked with him on the Pike for years.
-After Loof died, Al kept the Lite-A-Line going at the far end of the old Pike in the circular building with the great Loof's neon sign on top.
+As you probably know, Al Brown was one of Looff's best friends and worked with him on the Pike for years.
+After Looff died, Al kept the Lite-A-Line going at the far end of the old Pike in the circular building with the great Looff's neon sign on top.
 Al died a few years ago.
 His oldest son, Leonard, just died a few days ago, and another link to the Pike has come to an end.
-Leonard was one of my best friends--he went to Poly, Class of '53, and I went to Millikan, Class of '62--and we used to have great talks about the Pike, and even Shady Acres, which was run by Loof's son-in-law.
+Leonard was one of my best friends--he went to Poly, Class of '53, and I went to Millikan, Class of '62--and we used to have great talks about the Pike, and even Shady Acres, which was run by Looff's son-in-law.

 Best Wishes,